Selective Writing

 Key Things to Know

-Reading tests comprehension across different text types — fiction, non-fiction, poetry, and visual texts.
-Students need to understand literal meaning, make inferences, identify language techniques, and evaluate arguments.
+Reading tests comprehension across different text types โ€” fiction, non-fiction, poetry, magazine articles and reports.
+Students need to understand literal meaning, make inferences, compare across multiple texts, and evaluate arguments.
+The 2026 format includes a new vocabulary cloze sub-section where students fill blanks in a passage from dropdown options, testing vocabulary, grammar and collocations.

-Writing is the component with the widest score variation — and the one where preparation has the biggest impact.
-Students receive a single prompt and have 30 minutes to write either a persuasive or narrative response.
-It is marked by human assessors using a detailed marking rubric.
+Writing is the component with the widest score variation โ€” and the one where preparation has the biggest impact.
+Students receive a single prompt and have 30 minutes to type either a narrative, persuasive or discursive response.
+It is marked by two independent Cambridge markers using a detailed marking rubric โ€” Set A (15 marks) for content, form, organisation and style, and Set B (10 marks) for sentences, punctuation and spelling.

 When to Start Preparing